 A study of the ideas of various sections of the Old Testament as expressions of Israelite religion.
 Major trends in Old Testament studies are consulted and weighed.
-Curricular area: OT, Required; Prerequisite: OT 301 or OT 302.
+Curricular area: OT, Required; Prerequisite: OT 301 and OT 302.
+(Also OL)

 PC 301 Introduction to Pastoral Care